rancher/rke2/docs/cis_self_assessment.md

 ```

 **Remediation:**
-RKE2 creates the directory and files with the expected ownership of `root:root` out-of-the-box and no manual remediation should be necessary.
+By default, RKE2 creates the directory and files with the expected ownership of `root:root`.
+No manual remediation should be necessary.

 ```bash
 chown -R root:root /var/lib/rancher/rke2/server/tls